Pelagic Journey by Kim Smith

 —Opening Reception: 6-8pm, 7 June—

-Pelagic Journey by Kim Smith is a sequel exhibition to her 2005 Pelagic Progression.
-In this series, she continues to dive into exploration of the restless power of the vast, deep ocean.
-Smith facilitates a visual code of the pelagic progression in which fish move from the harmony and balance of their natural surroundings to the disarray and chaos of human capture.
+Pelagic Journey by Kim Smith is a sequel exhibition to Smith’s 2005 Pelagic Progression.
+In this series, she continues to dive into another exploration of the restless power of the vast, deep ocean.
+Smith facilitates a visual code of the pelagic journey in which fish move from the harmony and balance of their natural surroundings to the disarray and chaos of human capture.
 Smith masterfully interweaves colour into pelagic imagery, resembling both the soaring freedom in unity and the suffocating nature of bondage.
 The array of compositions is dedicated to the multiple narratives found in the underwater world and is tell-tale of the ocean and its representation of fear, hope, mystery and power.